Glossary of Publishing Terms

 REJECTIONS

-Traditional publishers may or may not accept your manuscript for many reasons – the book might not fit the publisher's niche, or your book is too narrowly targeted, or it is on a topic that does not sell too much for this publisher, etc. The author, the book and the publisher must match.
+Traditional publishers may or may not accept your manuscript for many reasons – the book might not fit the publisher's niche, your book is too narrowly targeted, or it is on a topic that does not sell too much for this publisher, etc. The author, the book and the publisher must match.
 With self-publishing companies, there is little chance of rejection (except for illegal content).

 ROYALTIES